payloadcms-toolbox/lexical-text-size/README.md

 Currently, this package is specifically designed for Payload CMS's Lexical integration.
 For standalone Lexical, you would need to adapt the feature implementation.

-### How do I migrate from an older rich text editor?

-The package includes migration utilities.
-See the [migration guide](./docs/MIGRATION.md) for details.

 ### Can I use rem, px, em, or other CSS units?

 Yes!
 The `sizes` array accepts any valid CSS font-size value: